 - In a dutch oven on med heat, add butter, onions, celery, sage and thyme.
 Be careful not to burn or brown the butter.
 Cook 3 min on medium heat.
 Add Andouille sausage and continue to cook until celery is soft or about 12 more min.

 - Add potato bread cubes and stir together.
 Add chicken broth or stock and stir until well incorporated.

-- Oil spray an 8" x 3" x 11" baking dish and add the stuffing to the baking dish.
+- With Pam oil spray, spray the bottom and sides of an 8" x 3" x 11" baking dish and the add the stuffing to the baking dish.
 Bake at 350F for 25 min.

 Thanks.
 I love the potato bread in it.
 Gives it more substance.

 Gorgeous stuffing!
 I like a little kick. 🙂 Keeps things interesting!

 Life Diet Health says